jamesbachini/Tezos-Stamp/README.md

-# Tezos Stamp
+# Tezos-Stamp

- Timestamping tool for the tezos blockchain
+## A timestamping dapp for Tezos

+Uses conseiljs to deploy a contract and then store sha256 hashes or other strings on a public blockchain